jlapeyre/diffeq_julia/README.md

 * `diffeq_julia.compile_diffeq_julia()` compiles a system image.
 You will also be offered to compile the first time you import.

 * `diffeq_julia.update_diffeq_julia()` deletes the system image and updates the Julia packages

+### Use

+All of the examples in the README in [diffeqpy](https://github.com/SciML/diffeqpy) should work as written, except that `diffeqpy` must be replaced by `diffeq_julia`.
+This is done just to avoid confusion.
+If you don't have both packages installed, you could do `import diffeq_julia as diffeqpy`.